-Here are some reflections on fruits and gifts of the Spirit (I haven’t managed to do individual ones for each gift yet!)
-At the end is a reflection on God’s Grace from which fruits and gifts flow.
+Here are some reflections on the Fruits of the Spirit (Galatians 5:22-23).
+At the end I’ve included an acrostic on the Gifts of the Spirit (as a reminder that these are distinct from the ‘fruits’), together with a reflection on God’s Grace from which fruits and gifts flow.

 Fruits of the Spirit

 Freely, gladly sharing

 They act with kindness

 Rejoicing.
 To be sure,